VIAME/VIAME/examples/README.rst

 To run the examples on Windows, you just need to be able to run (double click) the .bat scripts in the given directories.
-Additionally, knowing how to make a list of files, e.g. 'dir > filename.txt' on the windows command line can also be useful.
+Additionally, knowing how to make a list of files, e.g. 'dir > filename.txt' on the windows command line can also be useful for processing custom image lists.

 =======================